aidanlloydtucker/ha-snotel/CONTRIBUTING.md

 Run `script/check` to lint and type-check your code before submitting, or `script/lint` to auto-format and fix linting issues.

-**Local validation:** Run `script/hassfest` to validate your integration against Home Assistant's quality standards using the official validation tools.
-This checks manifest.json, translations, services.yaml (service action definitions), and integration structure locally before pushing to GitHub.
+**Local validation:** Run `script/hassfest` to validate the integration against Home Assistant's quality standards using the official validation tools.
+This checks `manifest.json`, translations, and integration structure locally before pushing to GitHub.

 ## GitHub Copilot Support

 This project includes [prompt files](./.github/prompts/) to help you work more efficiently with GitHub Copilot.
 These reusable templates provide context and requirements for common tasks:

 - **Add New Sensor** - Create sensors with proper structure
-- **Add New Service** - Implement services with validation
+- **Add New Sensor** - Add another AWDB-backed sensor
 - **Add Config Option** - Add configuration options to flows
-- **Add Entity to Device** - Expand device capabilities
+- **Debug Coordinator Issue** - Diagnose data update problems
 - **Debug Coordinator Issue** - Diagnose data update problems
 - **Update Translations** - Manage multilingual strings